 It was during this period that war elephants made an appearance on battlefields.
 They continued to be used by Indian warriors, right unto the seventeenth century.
-Although the Mauryan standing army was based on infantry, it had a force of 30,000 cavalry, 8,000 chariots and 9,000 elephants.
+Although the Mauryan standing army was based on infantry, it had a force of 30,000 cavalries, 8,000 chariots, and 9,000 elephants.
 The cavalry was well trained and was employed to attack from a flank, and for exploiting captured positions.

-During advance they protected the front, flanks and rear.
-In defense they were held in reserve and were used to harass the attacking forces.
-They were also used to pursue them when enemy offensive was defeated.
+During the advance, they protected the front, flanks, and rear.
+In defense, they were held in reserve and were used to harass the attacking forces.
+They were also used to pursue them when the enemy offensive was defeated.
 The principal weapon used with the elephant was the bow and arrow, supplemented with javelins and spears.

 The many years of peace and prosperity began to feel the strain in 1000 AD.
 By this time, the Indian civilization became complacent.
 With the onset of the arrival of Islamic invaders, Indian ancient history wrote another great chapter.

-The Northern India contended with a new chapter of foreign powers.
-Meanwhile, the Cholas, projected their regional military might between 985-1054 AD in the southern part of ancient India.
-Naval ships sailed out from the Coromandal coast, along the eastern Indian peninsula to Sri Lanka directly to the Malayan peninsula, Jawa, Sumatra and Borneo.
+Northern India contended with a new chapter of foreign powers.
+Meanwhile, the Cholas projected their regional military might between 985-1054 AD in the southern part of ancient India.
+Naval ships sailed out from the Coromandel coast, along with the eastern Indian peninsula to Sri Lanka directly to the Malayan peninsula, Jawa, Sumatra, and Borneo.

 Thereafter Chola Kings extended their hold further eastward to Thailand and Vietnam.
 These conquests were more trade based.
 These conquests reflected the spread of Hindu culture rather than conquest by the sword.
-In due course Indian arts, cultural and religious influences spread to these countries where they have survive till date.
+In due course, Indian arts, cultural and religious influences spread to these countries where they have survived till date.